fogus/spiel/pyramidenspiel/quux/README.markdown

  * If you can move, you must move
  * Based on color shown
- * Any number of blank spaces, stopping at the last blank before any sized piece
+ * Any number of blank spaces, stopping on top of the first piece
  * Stops at first larger or smaller, perfectly nestable piece
- * Can travel over any number of like-sized pieces to land on legal spot
+ * Can travel over any number of like-sized pieces to land on legal spot, pieces of a like size can be on top of a larger piece
  * If no legal moves then you must pass
  * A pile of pyramids or a segment can move, as long as a piece somewhere in the moving pile matches the color on the die